aaronp/slicing-pie/dapp/README.md

 To develop on it, run `make run` and code away.

-To build it, run `make docker` and then `docker run -p 3000:3000  docker.io/kindservices/my-app-name:0.0.1` to run
+To build it, run `make build` or `make deploy` to deploy to [github pages](https://www.okupter.com/blog/deploy-sveltekit-website-to-github-pages)